frankiesardo/route-swagger/README.md

                             ["/ui/*resource" {:get [(swagger/swagger-ui)]}]]])
 ```

-Note that the swagger-ui endpoints requires a `*/resource` splat parameter.
+Note that the swagger-ui endpoints requires a `*resource` splat parameter.

 All this would be a little uninteresting if we weren't able to leverage one of pedestal's most interesting features: sharing logic between endpoints via interceptors.